 At first glance, sous vide and air frying seem to be two distinctly different methods of preparing food.
 However, at their heart, they both work on very similar principles.

-Another similarity is that both are available as countertop devices that won’t take up an entire kitchen’s space.
+Another similarity is that both are available as storable countertop devices that won’t take up permanent real estate on your kitchen countertop.

 Sous Vide and Air Fryer Differences

 The most obvious difference between the two methods is the temperature that is used to cook the food.
 Sous Vide relies on a long and slow cooking time at lower temperatures, whereas air fryers cook hot and fast.

 The type of meals that both methods excel at is also fundamentally different.
 For example, cooking chicken wings using the sous vide method alone would still produce lovely, fully-cooked tender wings, but without the crispiness that makes chicken wings yummy.

 Cooking a tenderloin or steak sous vide results in a meal that melts that simply melts in your mouth.
 You won’t get that from an air fryer.
 But an air fryer can give you a nice chocolate cake.

 Sous vide can also be used to prepare larger quantities of food, the only restriction is the size of the sous vide container that is used.
 Air fryers are restricted by the size of the unit and the cooking basket within it.

 Final Thoughts on Sous Vide vs Air Fryer

 Both sous vide and air frying methods can be used to cook tasty meals, but there is no doubt that they both have their areas of specialty.
 No french fries from sous vide unfortunately.

 Used to their strengths, both are handy appliances that can be used to create great meals for family and friends.
 Sous vide steaks with air fried french fries is a favorite.
 Don’t overlook using them together; sous vide chicken wings finished in the air fryer are fantastic!
 Believe it or not, similarly, bacon cooked sous vide and finished in an air fryer is awesome too.